YITechnology/YIOpenAPI/README.md

 - camera state (record started/completed, video finder started etc)
 - media management (browse files stored on media, download, delete file)

-## VR/360/multi-camera system
+## VR/360/multi-camera system via Wi-Fi

-If you have a VR/360 rig or a multi-cameras system, you can have the cameras connected to a wi-fi network or a hotspot, and then control the cameras from your application (built using the YI Open API SDK), by following the steps below:
+If you have a VR/360 rig or a multi-cameras system, you can have the cameras connected to a Wi-Fi network or a hotspot, and then control the cameras from your application (built using the YI Open API SDK), by following the steps below:

-1. update firmware (/bin/{country code}/firmware.bin)
+1. update firmware (/sdk/bin/{country code}/firmware.bin)
    * copy firmware.bin onto a microSD card
    * start the camera with the microSD card
    * wait until the sound of starting music

-2. setup config file (/bin/{country code}/sta.conf)
+2. setup config file (/sdk/bin/{country code}/sta.conf)
    * provide correct SSID and password for accessing the Wi-Fi network or the hotspot
    * give each camera a different device name
    * set the correct country code (e.g. CN for China, US for United States etc)
    * save the changes to sta.conf and copy it onto the microSD card
    * start the camera with the microSD card

-3. turn on wifi on camera
+3. turn on Wi-Fi on camera
    * go to camera settings -> Wi-Fi
    * pick the Wi-Fi frequency matching to the one broadcasting from your Wi-Fi network or hotspot
    * turn on Wi-Fi (note that the ON button is green)